 The Man-Made Forest in Bilar

 Yes, you read it right.
 Bohol has a man-made forest!
 Like, WTF, right?
-In Bilar, a small town in the island, you can find this incredible and outstanding site.
-The Man-Made Forest is for me one of the most powerful attractions on Bohol Island in Philippines.
+In Bilar, a small town on the island, you can find this incredible and outstanding site.
+The Man-Made Forest is for me one of the most powerful attractions on Bohol Island in the Philippines.
 For me symbolizes that we, humans, can work together with nature to build something great!

 I recommend scheduling this on the same day as the Chocolate Hills since it is on the way.
 And while you’re driving through the forest, please stop and enjoy the vibe.

 This dense forest stretches up to 2 kilometers between the Loboc and Bilar.
 History goes that in 1947, after the WWII, the Filipino government decided to start a reforestation project.
-And together with the people, a bunch of white and red mahogany were planted in almost 20.000 hectares of land.
+And together with the people, a bunch of white and red mahogany was planted in almost 20.000 hectares of land.
 This meant the end of the deforestation process that was happening in the area.

 The incredible Mag-Aso Falls and Antequera

 Hop on your scooter again and drive to Antequera.
 Just the road from Tagbilaran to this place is something else.
 It is pretty!
-And just about 20 kilometers from the town you’ll see a cute village on the mountains and an amazing waterfall.
+And just about 20 kilometers from the town you’ll see a cute village in the mountains and an amazing waterfall.

 The Mag-Aso Falls was an 8 meters twin waterfall with crystal clear water once.
 It was one of the top attractions in Bohol.
 But after a devastating earthquake in 2013 and the consecutive typhoons, everything changed.
 The waterfall might not be the same but is still super beautiful and deserves your time.
 Trust me!

 All the endless natural disasters affect Bohol and the whole Philippines a lot.
 It is really sad.
 A lot of other attractions like churches, bridges and many homes were destroyed.
 You can see the scars when you drive around the island.
-In urban areas and in the nature.
+In urban areas and nature.